-The primary concerns for any dog breeder must be health, temperament and conformation; but who can deny that the outward appearance of a Goldendoodle pulls at our heartstrings!
-With careful breeding, breeders can now produce litters with predictable coat types and shedding propensities.
+The primary concerns for any dog breeder must be health, temperament, and conformation, but who can deny that the outward appearance of a Goldendoodle pulls at our heartstrings!
+With careful selection, breeders can now produce litters with predictable coat types and shedding propensities.

 Length (FGF5 gene)

-The coat length gene determines whether a dog has a long (L) or short (S) coat.
-Although long coats are recessive, because both Goldendoodle parent breeds are long-coated, all Goldendoodles carry two genes for long coat (L/L).
-Since short coat is dominant, if a dog carries a gene for the short gene (S/L) their coat would be short.
-This is why some of the early generations of Labradoodles have short coats in the early generations, whereas Goldendoodles do not.
+The gene for coat length determines whether a dog has a long (L) or short (S) coat.
+Both Goldendoodle parent breeds are long-coated, therefore, all Goldendoodles carry two genes for long coat (L/L).
+The allele for short coat is dominant.
+If a dog carries 1 allele for the short gene (S/L) their coat would be short.
+This is why some of the early generations of Labradoodles have short coats whereas Goldendoodles do not.

 Curl (KRT71 gene)

-As you can see above, a Goldendoodle’s coat can have different amounts of curl.
-They inherit their number of curl genes from their parents.
-Typically a Goldendoodle that is curly is +/+ for curl, a flat or straight dog is -/- for curl, a dog with a wavy or loose curl coat is +/-.
-Since a wavy coated Goldendoodle can carry a curl gene (+/-), two wavy Goldendoodles bred together can produce all three coat types – curly, wavy, and straight.
+A Goldendoodle’s coat can have various amounts of curl.
+They inherit the curl alleles from their parents.
+Typically, a Goldendoodle that is curly is +/+ for curl gene, +/- is a wavy or loose curl coat, and -/- is a straight coat.
+Since a wavy coated Goldendoodle can carry a curl gene (+/-), two wavy Goldendoodles bred together can produce all three coat types: curly, wavy, and straight.
 If a breeder tests the parent dogs for the curl gene, they can better predict the appearance of their puppies.

-What are Furnishings and Improper coat (gene RSP02)?
+What are Furnishings and Flat coat (gene RSP02)?

-Even more interestingly, genetic technology has taught us that furnishings are what confer the low- to non-shedding coats on our Goldendoodles that help make them such optimal family dogs.1,2 Earlier thinking was that curl and a gene aptly named the “shedding” gene were also important, but more recent findings tell us that neither is relevant to the likelihood of furnished dogs shedding.
+Genetic technology has taught us that furnishings are what confer the low- to non-shedding coats on our Goldendoodles that help make them such optimal family dogs.1,2 It was once believed that the curl gene and a gene aptly named the “shedding” gene were also important, but more recent findings tell us that neither is relevant to the likelihood of furnished dogs shedding.
 In fact, the Shedding gene is only relevant for unfurnished dogs (short facial hair), and has no impact on shedding for furnished Goldendoodles.

-In the recent past, new commercially available tests have been developed that allow us to genetically test our parent dogs for furnishing genes (and other coat genes as well, such as curl) so we can better predict coat type in puppies.
-This is much, much more accurate and dependable than the old Mendelian filial F1, F1b, etc. type labeling.
-We strongly recommend that if shedding or the furnished “look” is important to you that you find a breeder who performs genetic testing and doesn’t leave the presence of this gene to the vagaries of guessing.
+Commercially available genetic testing allow us to determine the alleles of our parent dogs for each of these genes so we can better predict coat type in puppies.
+This is much more accurate and dependable than using filial generations for labeling.
+We strongly recommend that if low shedding or the furnished “look” is important to you, that you find a breeder who performs genetic testing and doesn’t leave the presence of this gene to the vagaries of guessing.

-The common abbreviation for the furnishing gene is an “F” and for an improper coat (no furnishings gene) the abbreviation is often either “IC” (incorrect coat) or “f.”
-So there are three possibilities for this gene: FF, Ff (or F IC), or ff (or IC IC).
+The common abbreviation for the furnishing gene is an “F” and for a flat coat (no furnishings gene) the abbreviation is often either “IC” (incorrect coat) or “f.”
+There are three possibilities for this gene: FF, Ff (or F/IC), or ff (or IC/IC).

-The gene responsible for furnishings is dominant; so by testing the parent dogs DNA, it can be determined if a breed pair will produce puppies that all have furnishings, or if there will be some puppies with an incorrect (or Golden Retriever like) coat.
+The gene responsible for furnishings is dominant.
+By testing the parent dogs DNA, it can be determined if a breeding pair will produce puppies that all have furnishings, or if there will be some puppies with a flat or incorrect coat, like a Golden Retriever.
 Dogs with one copy of the furnishings gene (Ff or F IC) are lower shedding than dogs without furnishings.
 Dogs with two copies of furnishing genes (FF) are typically non-shedding.

-Although most prefer the Goldendoodles with furnishings, aka a “Doodley” coat, there is a market for Goldendoodles who look more like Golden Retrievers, but sometimes lower shedding than a Golden Retriever.
-If you have a family with allergies, a Goldendoodle with an incorrect coat is not the best match for you.4
+Although most owners prefer Goldendoodles with furnishings, some really enjoy a goldendoodle with a flat coat.
+These dogs tend to shed less than a purebred Golden Retriever and require less coat maintenance.
+If you have a family with allergies, a Goldendoodle with a flat coat is not the best match for you.

-By testing the parent dogs of Multigenerational (“multigen”) Goldendoodles, your breeder can be sure not to breed parents that will produce puppies with incorrect coats (without furnishings) unintentionally.
+Genetic testing of the parent dogs of Multigenerational (“multigen”) Goldendoodles can ensure breeders will not unintentionally produce puppies with flat coats (without furnishings).

-- 4. Even a Goldendoodle with two furnishings genes does not guarantee that you will not be allergic to a particular dog.
-Allergies are very complex and shedding is just one of the components that factor in the equation.
-Consider that dander, saliva, proteins, and allergens carried on the dogs coat, etc., all contribute to each individual’s allergic reaction.
+A Goldendoodle with two furnishings alleles cannot guarantee that you will not be allergic to a particular dog.
+Allergies are very complex and shedding is just one of the components that factor into the equation.
+Consider that dander, saliva, proteins, and allergens carried on the dogs coat can all contribute to each individual’s allergic reaction.
 For more information on allergies and the hypoallergenic dog, please see Why Own a Goldendoodle?

 The Goldendoodles below lack “furnishings” and will shed more than a Goldendoodle with furnishings.

-As you can see, there is a lot of science that goes into the selection of breeding mates to produce the ideal Goldendoodle.
-The Goldendoodle Association supports its Member breeders by providing access to the latest research and guidance from experts in fields such as breed development, canine reproduction, and puppy development.
-GANA’s goal is to guide the development of the Goldendoodle breed in the best possible way using current science and technology available to enhance health, raise puppies with the best possible temperaments, and avoid the mistakes of many of the AKC breeds regarding genetic diversity.
+Thoughtful selection of breeding mates is necessary to produce the ideal Goldendoodle.
+GANA supports its member breeders by providing access to the latest scientific research and guidance from experts in fields such as breed development, canine reproduction, and puppy development.
+GANA’s goal is to guide the development of the Goldendoodle breed in the best possible way using current science and technology to enhance health, raise puppies with the best possible temperaments, and continue to promote genetic diversity to improve the breed.